 Some of the concepts, terminology, and information contained in this piece are covered in greater detail in previous posts.
 You can check out our blogs about extraction variables and how to dial-in your grind for more information.
 And as a rule of thumb, it is also important to remember to purge while adjusting.

-Espresso is serious business, both in flavor and in preparation.
-From counter-serve Italian cafés to budget-friendly kitchen espresso makers,
+Espresso is a serious business, both in flavor and in preparation.
+From counter-serve Italian cafés to budget-friendly kitchen espresso makers.

 Starting at setting 12, grind your desired scoop count and toss it into the Aeropress.
 After adding water to the corresponding dot, slowly and firmly press down.
-Similar flavor queues will come up if your Aeropress brew needs a little dialing in: salty, sour and intense flavors will benefit from a slightly coarser grind and ashy, woody, and bitter flavors will benefit from a slightly finer grind.
+Similar flavor queues will come up if your Aeropress brew needs a little dialing.
+Salty, sour and intense flavors will benefit from a slightly coarser grind, and ashy, woody, and bitter flavors will benefit from a slightly finer grind.

 Turbulence is also a big part of brewing on the V60.
 The ridged interior of the dripper helps with this, and so can the pattern with which you pour water into the dripper.
 Pouring in concentric circles or spirals are a great way to go, especially for the “low and slow” method.